-Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx) is the leading provider of ketamine infusion in NYC.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx) is the leading provider of ketamine infusion in Brooklyn, NY.
 All treatments are provided by our top rated pain relief specialists and pain management doctors in an established, professional ketamine clinic.
 Ketamine infusions have many possible applications which include the prevention of chronic postoperative pain as well as the treatment of neuropathic pain.

 Completely new therapeutic areas for ketamine use include ketamine treatment of refractory depression.
 In addition to mental illnesses such as depression, ketamine therapy in NYC can be a good solution for regular physical complaints and pain.